hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 problems, but at the same time still enables CPU-exhausting DoS attacks.

-As the time of publication, returning SERVFAIL beyond 500 iterations appears to be interoperable without significant problems.
+At the time of publication, returning SERVFAIL beyond 500 iterations appears to be interoperable without significant problems.

 # Computational burdens of processing NSEC3 iterations {#computationalburdens}